fulcain/timer-app/readme.md

 - and restart to restart the app

 # Installation
-- if you can't use[timer-app github page](https://fulcain.github.io/timer-app)
+- if you can't use [timer-app github page](https://fulcain.github.io/timer-app)

 - click on code and download zip
 - open the index.html file